jaxsonpd/poisson-solver/doc/report/report.typ

 $ "gridSize" = (N + "blockSize" - 1)/"blockSize" $ <eq:grid-size>

 @fig:cpu-vs-gpu compares the CUDA program to the optimal CPU program.
-For cubes up to 601 in size the GPU is twice as fast as the CPU.
-After this, data use exceeds 8GB, preventing execution on the 3070 Ti.
-This is a significant improvement, but not as significant as expected.
-This is because the CUDA program was written as a proof of concept and was not further optimised.
-This means there are likely significant gains that could be made.
-Batching data may avoid memory issues but with some overhead.
+For a 101 cube, the CPU outperforms the GPU.
+This is because the overhead from copying to VRAM exceeds the benefit of increased thread count.
+As cube sizes grow, the GPU  significantly outperforms the CPU.
+This is because the advantage of massively parallel execution becomes more pronounced with more computations.
+Above a 601-sized cube, data use exceeds 8GB, preventing execution on the 3070 Ti.
+This memory limitation could be avoided by batching data into smaller sections, but this would add overhead.
+Additionally, as the CUDA program was written as a proof of concept without further optimisation, it is likely there are CUDA-specific optimisations that could realise significant performance improvements.

 #figure(
-  image("figures/JPC_CPU_Razer_GPU.png", width: 60%),
+  image("figures/JPC_CPU_Razer_GPU.png", width: 50%),
   caption: [
 NVIDIA CUDA implementation of the poisson algorithm compared to optimal CPU solution.  ], ) <fig:cpu-vs-gpu>